JustinSometimesWrong/iso3166-updated/README.md

 ISO 3166-1 Country List
 =======================
+This is a fork of the original ISO3166 library by Jørn Schou-Rode, make to apply the updates to ISO3166-1 since 2020.
+The original library can be found at https://github.com/schourode/iso3166

 [![Build status](https://ci.appveyor.com/api/projects/status/4llq6n8yywh4umes/branch/master?svg=true)](https://ci.appveyor.com/project/schourode/iso3166/branch/master)
 [![NuGet Release](https://img.shields.io/nuget/v/ISO3166.svg)](https://www.nuget.org/packages/ISO3166)

 ## Install via NuGet

-If you want to include ISO3166 in your project, you can [install it directly from NuGet](https://www.nuget.org/packages/ISO3166)
+If you want to include ISO3166 in your project, you can [install it directly from NuGet](https://www.nuget.org/packages/ISO3166-updated)

 To install ISO3166, run the following command in the Package Manager Console

 ```
-PM> Install-Package ISO3166
+PM> Install-Package ISO3166-updated
 ```

 ## Usage